two4teezee/two4teezee.github.io/src/content/posts/25-08-25-dramatic-zoom/dramatic-zoom.md

     Sorry, video not supported.
 </video>

-At first glance without diving into the code (we will do that later in this article!) it feels like the effect gets triggered when a counter hit is imminent.
+The effect gets triggered when a counter hit is imminent.
 However, the effect sometimes triggers when two characters swing at each other but both whiff, which is also really neat.

 <video controls width="100%" autoplay muted loop>